ilpropheta/cpp20-for-the-daily-job/README.md

-# cpp20-for-the-daily-job
+# C++20 for the daily job

-Snippets of my talk "C++20 for the daily job"
+Snippets and slides of my talk.